bUnit-dev/bUnit/docs/site/docs/test-doubles/mocking-ijsruntime.md

 ## Registering the mock `IJSRuntime`

 A mock of `IJSRuntime` must be added to the `Services` collection, just like other services that a component under test requires.
-This is done like this:
+This is done like so:

 ```csharp
 using var ctx = new TestContext();